cheredia19/my-journey-datahub-cloud/README.md

 For example, the **FlatUITable** component, ideal for tables, is designed to take the first column as the index column, which means the component will sort the data by the first column.

-The detail is that sometimes we want to sort the data referencing to another column and not in descending order (numbers) or from A to Z as it is preset.
+The detail is that sometimes I want to sort the data referencing to another column and not in descending order (numbers) or from A to Z as it is preset.

 Faced with this scenario, I found that I had two alternatives: set a first index column in your dataset or **put the field I would like to sort the data by in the first column**.